SeattleTestbed/docs/Continuous-Integration-for-the-Team.md

   - cd ../RUNNABLE
   - python utf.py -a
 ```
-##### Appveyor: Multiple VMs / Environments
+##### AppVeyor: Multiple VMs / Environments
-When adding multiple python version under the **enviroments - matrix** set or multiple windows bit architectures under **platforms** set Appveyor will perform the cartesian product, thus resulting in multiple VMs.
-The example below shows that the Appveyor will run 4 VMs in serial.
+When adding multiple python version under the **enviroments - matrix** set or multiple windows bit architectures under **platforms** set AppVeyor will perform the cartesian product, thus resulting in multiple VMs.
+The example below shows that the AppVeyor will run 4 VMs in serial.

 ```
 build: false